25 Patio Decor Ideas for a Cozy Outdoor Space You’ll Love

 Add A Water Feature For Chill Ambience

 The sound of water masks street noise and lowers stress.
 Try a plug-in fountain, ceramic bubbling urn, or small wall spout.
+A small ceramic fountain near our seating area genuinely makes the space feel ten degrees cooler — even just psychologically.

 Setup Notes